 - VI.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home. ^(Core) - VI.E.
+The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home.
+(Core) - VI.E.
 Clinical Responsibilities, Teamwork, and Transitions of Care - VI.E.1.
-Clinical Responsibilities members and program directors need to make sure fellows function in an environment that has safe patient care and a sense of fellow well-being.
-It is an essential responsibility of the program director to monitor fellow workload.
-Workload should be distributed among the fellow team and interdisciplinary teams to minimize work compression.
+Clinical Responsibilities

-The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services. ^(Core)
+The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services.
+(Core)